Nikkhiljp02/vfx-tracker/AI_SETUP_GUIDE.md

 ## 🚀 Overview

-Your VFX Tracker now has an AI Resource Manager powered by Google Gemini 1.5 Flash (FREE) with Groq as fallback.
+Your VFX Tracker now has an AI Resource Manager that can use multiple providers (OpenAI, Google Gemini, Groq).
 The AI can answer questions about resource allocation, availability, utilization, and more - all without modifying any data.

 ## ✅ What's Been Implemented